InfinityMod/fritzbox7412_openwrt_bin/README.md

 ### Flash original AVM Firmware back

-1) Directly connect router to via lan-cable.
+1) Directly connect to the router via lan.
 Set ethernet adapter to static:<br>
 IP-Address: 192.168.178.10<br>
 Subnetmask: 255.255.255.0<br>

-2) Open shell and navigate to this project folder.
+2) Open shell and navigate to the project folder of this repository.

-3) Unplug and plug in power connecter of the router.
+3) Unplug and plug in power connector of the router to reset the device.

 4) Flash the AVM firmware to the routers ram after the connection is established:
     ~~~
     bash ./flash_initramfs_avm.sh
     ~~~

-5) Flashing will be proceed if the router restarts from its own, otherwise begin from 3).
+5) Flashing will be proceed if the router restarts from its own and no exception is shown, otherwise begin from 3).

-5) Do not power off device and wait until connection including webinterface to the router is established.
+5) Do not power off the device! and wait until the connection is established and the AVM webinterface of the router shows up.